 Policy and Procedures : Using SharePoint Search to find policies quickly

-As part of an on-going series of posts illustrating how SharePoint can help manage the life-cycle of a policy, this post explains how SharePoint can meet the requirement below:
+This post is part of a series illustrating how SharePoint can help manage the life-cycle of a policy.
+In this post we explain how SharePoint search can meet the requirement below:

 “It should be possible to find a policy in seconds“.
 To view all of the features for a policy management system, please look at “The Ultimate Buyers Guide To Policy Management Software” on our blog.

 For those considering SharePoint as a platform to manage their organization’s policies and procedures, a well configured Search service should be high on the priority list.
 When a user can’t find something quickly, frustration sets in.
 This means that if they can’t find your policy in a few seconds, it’s likely not to get read.
 You will then need additional technology and organization rules that enforce users to read it.

 One major feature of SharePoint that greatly improves a person’s ability to find a policy is to use SharePoint search.
 The beauty about search is that a user doesn’t have to have any knowledge of where the document is stored.
 They simply need to type some keywords in the search box and a list of results will pop-out.
 The other great benefit is that search results are security trimmed, meaning that only results that a user has permission to see will be displayed.

 Search can be also be customized in many ways to help make the process much easier, such as: